 This is a tough question to answer because information is scarce and there is no way to verify anything.
 Generally, audited reports are the ones we look for, but in this case we could not locate any evidence.

 We spent a lot of time on the web trying to find more information about them.
 The longer we looked, the more confusing the entire operational model was for us.
 We strongly believe that the reason behind the collapse was the lack of sustainable cash flow.

-In many ways, the scheme resembled a ponzi structure wherein the money brought in the new client is used to pay out the old one.
+In many ways, the scheme resembled a Ponzi structure wherein the money brought in by the new client is used to pay out the old one.
 Though they were active for a while, the cash cow had to inevitably die and that is exactly what unfolded in the recent years.

 How to recover money from the Sterling First Scam?

 If anyone is tangled with Sterling First Scam, then the recovery process is not an easy and straightforward one.
 However, that does not mean that you should not take appropriate steps.